mLewisLogic/saddle-example/README.md

-# apiwrapper-example
+# lasso-example

-Example concrete implementation of an [apiwrapper](https://github.com/mLewisLogic/apiwrapper) based client.
+Example concrete implementation of an [lasso](https://github.com/mLewisLogic/lasso) based client.

 ## about